How to Become a Volunteer Literacy Tutor

 What can I expect from tutoring?

-Helping a person improve his/her reading, writing, math or English skills can be very rewarding.
+Helping a person improve their reading, writing, math or English skills can be very rewarding.
 Tutors and students come from diverse cultural, linguistic and social backgrounds.
 The exchange that occurs between them is usually a mutually enriching one.
 It is often this special relationship with the volunteer tutor that gives the adult learner the opportunity to improve basic skills, develop self-esteem and become a lifelong learner.

 Tutor Training Calendar